Research Updated 7 min read

-Georgetown-Hopkins Phase 2 trial shows ctDNA blood test predicts which mesothelioma patients benefit from immunotherapy before surgery.
+Georgetown-Hopkins Phase 2 trial shows ctDNA blood test predicts which people with mesothelioma benefit from immunotherapy before surgery.

 A Phase 2 clinical trial led by Georgetown and Johns Hopkins researchers has found that a blood-based biomarker called circulating tumor DNA (ctDNA) can predict which people with operable pleural mesothelioma will benefit from immunotherapy before surgery.